Friday, October 28, 2016

 Door-to-door furniture salesman

-Passports, will soon be renewal on-line for Canadians.
-For us that would be a big bonus.
+Passports will soon be renewed online for Canadians.
+For us, that would be a big bonus.
 No more trekking into the Consulate Office in the hotel zone of Cancun to submit our applications.

-And in case you are wondering why the photographs, which we normally choose to illustrate the article, have this time around absolutely nothing to do with the article …… a picture of a debit card?
-An ATM?
-An internet phone?
-A bit boring to say the least.
+And in case you are wondering why the photographs, which we normally choose to illustrate the article, have this time around absolutely nothing to do with the article.
+A picture of a debit card, n ATM, or an internet phone would be a bit boring.

 Enjoy!